Jack Russell Terrier Puppies: Cute Pictures And Facts - Dogtime

 Jack Russell Terriers, like any breed, can be incredibly cuddly and affectionate to their humans.

-However, unlike traditional family dogs like the Golden Retriever and the Labrador Retriever, Jack Russell Terriers might not take kindly to children rough-housing with them.
+However, unlike traditional family dogs like the Golden Retriever and the Labrador Retriever, JRTs might not take kindly to children rough-housing with them.
 This terrier is also somewhat aggression-prone.

 Obedience training can also help curb any unwanted aggression.